-Rinder was in possession of the evidence the whole time and had sat on it to the point of court rulings holding Mr. Miscavige responsible for ordering the evidence destroyed when, in fact, said evidence was sitting right in Rinder’s office.
+Rinder was in possession of the evidence the whole time and had sat on it to the point of court rulings holding Mr. Miscavige responsible for ordering the evidence destroyed—when, in fact, said evidence was sitting right in Rinder’s office.
 Rinder’s only excuse: He “didn’t know” the evidence was there.
 However, it was also clear: He never even looked.

-2002: It’s the beginning of the end for Rinder and Rathbun.
+- 2002: It’s the beginning of the end for Rinder and Rathbun.
 Mr. Miscavige orders further investigation for the missing evidence in the current case.
 He has all storage in Clearwater searched, literally millions of linear feet of paper.
 It’s not found.
 Rinder and Rathbun quickly blame another staff member.
 Who knows?
 At this point nobody cares about their excuses.

-2002: With the hearing concluded, both Rinder and Rathbun are removed, for incompetence.
+- 2002: With the hearing concluded, both Rinder and Rathbun are removed for incompetence.
 Mr. Miscavige tells them he’s getting to the bottom of this case one way or the other—and their involvement in it.
 More to the point, from 2002 onward, neither was to ever serve in an executive capacity again.

-Upon his return, Mr. Miscavige takes immediate disciplinary action, dismissing Rathbun entirely and posting him in a lower-level Church.
+- Upon his return, Mr. Miscavige takes immediate disciplinary action, dismissing Rathbun entirely and posting him in a lower-level Church.

-2004: No sooner had Mr. Miscavige departed again than Rathbun had a complete breakdown, beating Rinder to a pulp before five men rushed in to stop Rathbun from killing Rinder.
+- 2004: No sooner had Mr. Miscavige departed again than Rathbun had a complete breakdown, beating Rinder to a pulp before five men rushed in to stop Rathbun from killing Rinder.

-He would finally admit that in both 1993 (his first blow) and now, he was upset because the final remaining case was over and there were no more battles to fight.
+He would finally admit that in both 1993 (his first breakdown) and now, he was upset because the final remaining case was over and there were no more battles to fight.
 As he stated, “I only know how to fight.
 It’s all I’ve ever done.”